RayHightower/socketplay/README.markdown

 SocketPlay
 ===

+Experimenting with WebSocket support (via Action Cable) in Rails 5.
 This app will keep track of single board computers and their capabilities.

-Experimenting with WebSocket support (via Action Cable) in Rails 5.

 What would it be like to run a Rails app w/WebSocket support on [Parallella](/blog/2015/08/22/madison-ruby-and-parallella/)?

+* The two ARM cores run the Rails app.
+* Tasks that can benefit from parallelism run on the 16-core epiphany chip.

 Application Details:

-* Ruby version: 2.2.4
+* Ruby version: 2.3.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails 5.0.0.beta1